One of the most well-known rules of photographic composition and one of the most important things you’ll learn in photography is the rule of thirds.

 In fact, an eye-pleasing photograph will always have great composition.

-An experienced photographer will know how to create a perfectly composed photo by focusing on things like thoroughly considering object and subject placement, focal points, layouts, and much more.
+An experienced photographer will know how to create a perfectly composed photo by thoroughly considering object and subject placement & focal points.

 Now, wouldn’t it be nice if you could do the same with your photographs?